-This being said, excess liability insurance is a type of policy that extends the limits of your existing insurance policy.
-To explain, if you have an underlying general liability policy with a $1 million limit, an excess liability policy would provide a greater limit on this original policy, say, increasing your limit to $2 million (as displayed in the example below).
+Let’s say you have an underlying general liability policy with a $1 million limit.
+An excess liability policy would provide a greater limit on this original policy, increasing your limit to, say, $2 million.

 What Does Excess Liability Insurance Cover?

 Now, with this definition in mind, let’s explore excess liability insurance in a little more detail.
 What exactly is covered under this type of insurance policy?

 As we mentioned, commercial excess liability insurance sits on top of an existing policy—and therefore, much of what is covered under excess liability depends on the original policy.
 So, in this way, excess liability coverage can increase the dollar limits on:

 - General liability insurance: Covering bodily and personal injury, property damage, and the legal costs associated with fighting these kinds of claims.